mvpgomes/ieee-latex-template/README.md

 \documentclass[journal,twocolumn,letterpaper,10pt]{IEEEtran}
 ```
 ## Requirements:
-* LaTex: This will depend on your Operating System.
+* LateX: This will depend on your Operating System.
 You have to check how to install all Latex packages for your OS.
-* Any text editor that supports LaTex (e.g. [Atom](https://atom.io/), [Sublime Text](http://www.sublimetext.com/), [Emacs](https://www.gnu.org/software/emacs/), etc.)
+* Any text editor that supports LateX (e.g. [Atom](https://atom.io/), [Sublime Text](http://www.sublimetext.com/), [Emacs](https://www.gnu.org/software/emacs/), etc.)
-* Latex plugins for your text editor (this is optional, but it will make your life easier).
+* LaTeX plugins for your text editor (this is optional, but it will make your life easier).
 I you use Atom (that is my case) the following ones are available:
   * [language-latex](https://atom.io/packages/language-latex)
   * [latex](https://atom.io/packages/latex)